 It’s Large and Effective

-Facebook is really big and in an eMarketer survey, it found that “96% of social media marketers consider Facebook the best social media platform for ROI [Return on Investment]”
+Facebook is really big but also effective.
+In an eMarketer survey, it found that “96% of social media marketers consider Facebook the best social media platform for ROI [Return on Investment]”

 One reason why it’s so effective is its reach, “two-thirds of U.S. adults now report that they are Facebook users, and roughly three-quarters of those users access Facebook on a daily basis.”
 (Smith and Anderson)